duckdb/duckdb-web/_posts/2024-10-11-duckdb-tricks-part-2.md

 ## Closing Thoughts

 That’s it for today!
 We’ll be back soon with more DuckDB tricks and case studies.
-In the meantime, if you have a trick that would like to share, please share it with the DuckDB team on our social media sites, or submit it to the [DuckDB Snippets site](https://duckdbsnippets.com/) (maintained by the MotherDuck team).
+In the meantime, if you have a trick that would like to share, please share it with the DuckDB team on our social media sites, or submit it to the [DuckDB Snippets site](https://duckdbsnippets.com/) (maintained by our friends at MotherDuck).